As is so often the case, Charlie Goodwin had no idea that this was the day that would change the rest of his life.

 “Good morning.”
 He said gamely.
 “Would you like your usual?”

 She nodded yes and stood silently while her drink was made.
-During that time Charlie went back and forth into the kitchen several times finally coming back to the register when her coffee was ready.
+During that time Charlie went back and forth to the kitchen several times finally coming back to the register when her coffee was ready.
 As she handed him her money she finally gave in to the curiosity that had been building over the last fourteen days.
 “So, where have you been?”

 Charlie stared at her, thinking that she had a lot of nerve to expect him to answer personal questions when she refused to do the same.
 Reluctantly, he said, “It was a family situation.”